sourcapital/vordr/README.md

 ### Deploy to cluster

-Set both all environment variables in `k8s-deployment.yaml` and deploy the application:
+Set all environment variables in `k8s-deployment.yaml` and deploy the application:

 ```
 kubectl create -f k8s-deployment.yaml